IAM Access Management

 - Policy variables can only be used in the Resource element and in string comparisons in the Condition element

-- Policy variables are case sensitive and include variables like aws:username, aws:userid, aws:SourceIp, aws:CurrentTime etc.
+- Policy variables include variables like aws:username, aws:userid, aws:SourceIp, aws:CurrentTime etc.

 AWS Certification Exam Practice Questions